entur/design-system/README.md

 ### Developing components

-In `packages/` you'll find all packages with its React-components.
+In `packages/` you'll find all packages with their React-components.
 These components are accessible to other developers through [npm](https://www.npmjs.com/org/entur).

 When developing components it is recommended to do so with the use of the aforementioned `TestBench.tsx`-file, which can be viewed with `yarn playroom`.
 In addition to this, one has to run `yarn start` in the corresponding package where changes are made.